Ford CEO Jim Farley to pilot Mustang GT4 in Daytona 24 Hours kickoff race - NewsBreak

 GM commits $854M for next-gen small-block V-8 production

-While it continues to invest billions of dollars in new production facilities for the supply of batteries for a future electric lineup, General Motors remains committed to its V-8 offerings and has even announced the development of a new sixth-generation small-block V-8.
-The automaker on Friday announced it will invest...
+(Motor Authority) — While it continues to invest billions of dollars in new production facilities for the supply of batteries for a future electric lineup, General Motors remains committed to its V-8 offerings and has even announced the development of a new sixth-generation small-block V-8.
+The automaker on Friday...

 Comments / 0